 The Commission can grant “small hydro exemptions” for projects with an installed capacity of 10 MW or less if the project is to be located at a non-federal, pre-2005 dam, or at a natural water feature.
 The Commission may also grant a “conduit exemption” for facilities up to 40 MW that use man-made conduits, such as an irrigation canal, whose primarily purpose is not power generation.

-The FERC routinely approves such exemptions, often times in a few months.
-These exemptions are perpetual, unlike licenses and can include environmental conditions recommended by fish and wildlife agencies or by FERC.
+The FERC routinely approves such exemptions, often in only a few months.
+These exemptions do not expire, unlike licenses, and can include environmental conditions recommended by fish and wildlife agencies or by FERC.